thelokys/thelokys/README.md

 I working currently with javascript stacks (frontend/backend), and getting more and more moving towards specialization it.
 I work with other stacks like C # MVC / Core and Java with Spring Boot without problems too.

-Você pode me achar no
+You can found me on:
 - [![linkedin icon][linkedinIcon] LinkedIn][linkedinUrl]
 - :email: <a href="mailto:ricardo.guidetti@gmail.com">ricardo.guidetti@gmail.com</a>